 If your goal is to unwind, then the value lies in the time spent making, not just the finished item.
 The imperfect scarf that kept your hands busy and your mind calmer through a stressful month is already a success, even if you never show it to anyone.

 In a culture that often equates hobbies with side hustles, deliberately choosing a slow, imperfect, offline activity can feel almost radical.
-But that’s exactly why DIY knitting projects fit so well into a modern self-care toolkit.
-They invite you to slow down, focus on something tangible, and take pleasure in small, steady progress—one stitch at a time.
+But that’s exactly why DIY knitting projects fit so well into a modern self-care routine.
+They invite you to slow down, focus on something tangible, and take pleasure in small, steady progress.
+One stitch at a time.